shenanigans/node-doczar/README.md

 o, out          | Selects a directory to fill with documentation output.
 The directory need not exist or be empty. i, in           | Selects files to document.
-Parses nix-like wildcards using [glob](https://github.com/isaacs/node-glob). j, js, jsmod    | Loads the filename with [required](https://github.com/defunctzombie/node-required) and documents every required source file. w, with         | Start with a pre-packaged documentation library for your environment. dev             | Display Components marked with the @development flag. api             | Display **only** Components marked with the @api flag. v, verbose      | Output detailed information about the documentation process.
+Parses nix-like wildcards using [glob](https://github.com/isaacs/node-glob). j, js, jsmod    | Loads the filename with [required](https://github.com/defunctzombie/node-required) and documents every required source file. dev             | Display Components marked with the @development flag. api             | Display **only** Components marked with the @api flag. v, verbose      | Output detailed information about the documentation process.